numpy/numpy.org/NA-overview.rst

   dtype support of NAs, which will operate through the same interface but allow for the same performance/correctness tradeoffs that R has made.
   There are developer resources committed to furthering this plan.
+* Making it very easy for users to try out this implementation, which has reasonable feature coverage and performance characteristics, is the best way to get more concrete feedback about how numpy's missing data support should look.

 Because of its preliminary state, the existing implementation is marked as experimental in the numpy documentation.
 It would be good for this